Jesse's Story

 You are not alone or some alien situation, find others who share your story.

 You can turn that depression into action/service, and it will end up being something you are grateful for (because you can use your hard times to help others struggling).
 When in doubt, just do whatever you can to return to neutral, clear your mind.
 Self-pity and morbid reflection are not the same as feeling sad.
-When things are getting too dark, its time to get serious about your program/help.
+When things are getting too dark, it’s time to get serious about your program/help.

 Check out ppgrecoveredcodependents.org if you think you might be like me, someone who “thinks” the way an alcoholic drinks!
-If you go off on binges of resentment and fear, and its causing serious depressive episodes, you would be surprised how much this free program and some good therapy combined can be a miracle In your life!
+If you go off on binges of resentment and fear, and it’s causing serious depressive episodes, you would be surprised how much this free program and some good therapy combined can be a miracle In your life!

 – Jesse S, Montreal, Quebec, Canada